ndsev/zserio/README.md

 ## Documentation

-Documentation of the schema language can be found in the [zserio Language Overview](doc/zserioLanguageOverview.md).
+Documentation of the schema language can be found in the [Zserio Language Overview](doc/ZserioLanguageOverview/ZserioLanguageOverview.md).

-Check out the [Quick Reference](doc/zserioQuickReference.md) and the mappings for JAVA and C++ in the doc folder.
+Check out the [Quick Reference](doc/ZserioLanguageOverview/ZserioQuickReference.md) and the mappings for JAVA and C++ in the doc folder.